limpido/asterism/README.md

 ## About

-This app is primarily a log of my own reading journey, with the data still maintained manually by me.
-In retrospect, it may as well serve as an alternative to modern recommendation algorithms, inviting one to discover books by tracing the paper trails authors leave behind.
+This app is primarily a log of my own reading journey, with the data maintained manually by me.
+In retrospect, it may as well serve as an alternative to modern recommendation algorithms, offering a way to discover books by tracing the paper trails authors leave behind.

 ## Features